will-in-wi/letsencrypt-webfaction/README.md

 Default parameters can be found in [config.defaults.yml](./config.defaults.yml).
 All of the parameters can be overridden by passing another config file, arguments to the executable, or both.
 If a both a config file and command-line arguments are passed, they will be interleaved, with the command-line arguments having precedence.

-A config file needs to be in [http://www.yaml.org/refcard.html](YAML format) and have a subset of the keys in [config.defaults.yml](./config.defaults.yml).
+A config file needs to be in [YAML format](http://www.yaml.org/refcard.html) and have a subset of the keys in [config.defaults.yml](./config.defaults.yml).
 If you use a config file, you add the `--config [./myconfig.yml]` parameter to the letsencrypt_webfaction command.

 This allows you to set up a Cron task for multiple sites with the defaults for all of them (such as your email address) in a config file, and site specific directives in the command.
 For example: